DNP5: ‘Green Corridor’

 The Neighbourhood Plan designates the ‘green corridor’, as shown on the Policies Map.
 Any development within the corridor which is consistent with Green Belt policy is required to have full regard to the ecological value of land that lies within the corridor and development proposals are required to demonstrate how this value may be enhanced.
 Proposals that will undermine the ecological integrity of the corridor will be resisted.

-The policy designates this area as a ‘green corridor’ recognising the existing and potential ecological value of this area and requires that all development proposals within the ‘green corridor’ must demonstrate how they will contribute to its enhancement or at the very least developments should ensure that their schemes do not compromise the corridor’s ecological integrity or its role as a vital link for wildlife and as a green infrastructure asset.
+The policy designates this area as a ‘green corridor’ recognising the existing and potential ecological value of this area.
+To be clear, the policy does not seek to prevent proposals which may be suitable to a Green Belt location such as this, but requires that all development proposals within the ‘green corridor’ must demonstrate how they will contribute to its enhancement.
+At the very least developments should ensure that their schemes do not compromise the corridor’s ecological integrity or its role as a vital link for wildlife and as a green infrastructure asset.